-The development of MVEB requires that the latest planning assumptions are used.
+The MVEB must be based on the latest planning assumptions.
 Sacramento County has had rapid growth in population, number of households, number of dwelling units, and jobs in the last two decades, and these trends are expected to continue.
 Forecasting of these factors is important in establishing the MVEB.